 There are various other options available to you if your parents want to help you get a head start on owning a home.
 Learn more below.

 Mortgage Deposit Gift from Parents or Parent Loan

 If your parents have sufficient savings or other investments they can cash in, you might first ask them to consider a gifted deposit.
 This requires the transfer of funds from the parents to the child which is used to cover part of the deposit.
 A gifted deposit means there is no requirement to repay the money.
 Your parents might be asked to sign a waiver to guarantee this.

 Another option is that your parents lend you money to help with the deposit.
 While no interest may be required on this loan, the lender will consider the repayment terms when making their affordability assessment and determining the maximum mortgage size.

-A gifted - and in some circumstances a borrowed - deposit can be a suitable alternative to a joint mortgage with parents because, the more you can contribute in deposit, the lower your LTV and the less you’ll need to borrow on your mortgage - which means it’ll be more affordable if you’re only one applicant and/or on a lower income.
+A gifted - and in some circumstances a borrowed - deposit can be a suitable alternative to a joint mortgage with parents because, the more you can contribute in deposit, the lower your LTV (loan-to-value) and the less you’ll need to borrow on your mortgage - which means it’ll be more affordable if you’re only one applicant and/or on a lower income.

 Parent Guarantor Mortgage and Joint Borrower Sole Proprietor

 Guarantor mortgages are rare these days.
 They’ve largely been replaced by a similar mortgage arrangement called joint borrower sole proprietor.

 Unlike the joint mortgage option, your parents are not added to the title deeds with a guarantor mortgage.
 However, they’re required to cover the monthly repayments should you not be able to do so.
 Also, either their home or their savings is used as security, which puts them at financial risk if they can't meet the mortgage payments either.